UMAprotocol/UMIPs/UMIPs/umip-157.md

 # Across V2 Architecture

+This [documents](https://docs.across.to/how-across-works/how-across-guarantees-transfers) an overview of how Across fulfills bridge requests.

 Across provides utility to users who want send or "bridge" tokens across chains.
 The way Across achieves this is by offering a market for lenders who credit users their desired tokens on their desired destination chain in exchange for receiving interest payments.

 Imagine a user wants to bridge a stablecoin from an L2 to Ethereum.
 In Across, that user would "deposit" the stablecoin on an L2 contract and offer a fee in exchange for receiving the Ethereum equivalent of that stablecoin on Ethereum.
 "Relayers", also known as lenders, will compete to credit the user the equivalent stablecoin on Ethereum.